Frequently Asked Questions

 -

-Our Garden Design Process
+The Design Process

 -

-From there we develop a concept that sets the overall layout and feel of the garden.
-Once agreed, the design is refined into detailed drawings and visuals that allow the garden to be built accurately.
+It begins with a detailed site survey and a conversation about how you want to use the space.
+From there, we develop a concept design that sets the overall layout, spatial structure, and character of the garden.
+Once the concept is agreed, we move into detailed design, producing scaled drawings, planting plans, and construction documentation that allow the garden to be built accurately.

 -